neoskyclad/neoskyclad/README.md

 ## Hi there 👋
-My name is Dae Hyun Kwon.
+My name is Kwon DaeHyun.

 I'm majoring in Software at Soongsil University.
 (2019.03.04 ~ )